humanmade/altis-workflow/docs/clone-and-republish.md

 ## Excluded Taxonomies

 Specific taxonomies can be excluded from posts that are duplicated.
 This applies to _all_ duplication actions (whether from duplicating an existing published post to update and revise it, or from simply creating a copy of a post).
-The content or taxonomies that are copied on an individual post level can be modified by using internal Duplicate Post filters (like the [duplicate_post_new_post filter](#duplicate_post_new_post) described below), but a blanket rule to exclude certain taxonomies can be added at the config level.
+Excluding taxonomies creates a blanket rule to exclude those taxonomies from being copied to duplicate posts at the config level.

 ```json
 {